sCrypt-Inc/specification/docs/syntax.rst

 Array Types
 -----------
-An array is a fixed-size list of values of the same basic type.
+An array is a fixed-size list of values of the same basic type [#]_.

 * **Array Literals** - a comma-separated list of expressions, enclosed in square brackets.
 Array size must be an integer constant greater than zero.